paulkarpenko/us-code-ui/uscode/title-20-education/chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md

 ### Statutory Notes

 #### References in Text
 The Adult Education and Family Literacy Act, referred to in subsec. (a)(1)(A), is title II of Pub.
-L. 105–220, Aug.
-7, 1998, 112 Stat.
-1059, as amended, which is classified principally to subchapter I (§ 9201 et seq.) of chapter 73 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 9201 of this title](./chapter-073-adult-education-and-literacy.md#section-9201) and Tables.
+L. 113–128, July 22, 2014, 128 Stat.
+1608, which is classified generally to subchapter II (§ 3271 et seq.) of chapter 32 of Title 29, Labor.
+For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim) and Tables.

 <a id="section-6381k"></a>